Certificate in Community-Based Program Management

 Government and Public Sector

-Students can pursue roles such as policy advisors, human rights officers, or public affairs specialists.
-They work within government agencies to develop policies that promote justice, analyze issues, and engage communities to drive positive change.
+Students can pursue roles such as policy advisor, human rights officer, or public affairs specialist.
+They work within government agencies to develop policies that promote justice, analyze issues, and engage communities to drive positive changes.

 Education and Outreach